EthenStrine/English/_posts/2019-01-10-Paradise Lost.md

 find themselves.

-ll.
+II.
 84-124 – Satan’s speech – throughout, Satan talks as though he and God were

 merely two generals – one of whom bested the other in battle – this does

 NOT represent the real situation.
 This was *not* a battle between equals\!

-ll.
+II.
 104-105 – more distortions from Satan – the outcome of the battle was never

 “dubious” – God’s throne was never “shaken.”